dustinpfister/blog_posts/_posts/canvas-example-hyper-casual-to-the-black.md

 ## 6 - conclusion

-I was able to get the basic idea in mind that i had working with this one fairly quickly, but there would still be a great deal more work to do in order to get this to start to feel like an actaul game of some kind.
+I was able to get the basic idea in mind that i had working with this one fairly quickly, but there would still be a great deal more work to do in order to get this to start to feel like an actual game of some kind.
+I just wanted a project centered around estimating the amount of tie it would take for an object to move a given distance, and to make that distance a very large number.
+I did not have much in mind beyond that other than to just have a project where I am working out some code that has to do with topic that seems to come to mind whenever i start working on idle game prototypes.